 Venezuela participated as an observer in the convention’s the Second Meeting of States Parties in Beirut, Lebanon in September 2011.
 This was its first and, to date, only attendance in a meeting of the convention.

-Venezuela voted in favor of a key UN General Assembly (UNGA) resolution in December 2017, which urges states outside of the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+Venezuela voted in favor of a UN General Assembly (UNGA) resolution in December 2018, which urges states outside of the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Venezuela is a State Party to the Mine Ban Treaty.
 It is also party to the Convention on Conventional Weapons (CCW).